 Can Breastfeeding Cause Acne?

 A rise in serum androgen levels in pregnancy leads to increased sebumiXA oily substance secreted by sebaceous glands, which acts as a lubricant and protects the skin. production and hence causes acne (2).
 This continues after delivery too.
 After delivery, it takes some time before the hormones settle down, and hence acne might occur.
 Moreover, for new mothers reduced sleep and increased stress may also cause pimples.

 If your skin is prone to acne, you are likely to have it during breastfeeding as well (3).
 However, not all women who are breastfeeding will have the breakouts.

 Causes Of Acne When Breastfeeding

-Although it is suggested that maternal hormonal fluctuations or changing levels of estrogen and progesterone levels may lead to acne, the exact cause has not yet been established (4).
+Although it is suggested that maternal hormonal fluctuations or changing levels of estrogen and progesterone levels may lead to acne, the exact cause is still unknown (4).
 Below are some of the possible reasons for acne in women who are breastfeeding.

 - Lack of sleep and increased stress (5)